On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: The Ordinal Model

-Our paper focuses on characterization of mechanisms for classes of preferences that belong to some families of classes we define below. \begin{definition} Fix any set $\MM$ of goods. {We use $\FFn(\MM)$ to denote the family of all permutations-closed classes of strict preferences that only contain the entirety of the lexicographic preferences $\Plex(\MM)$.
-(As items are goods, every preference is monotone, so every preference in the class must be in $\Pnmon(\MM)$).
+Our paper focuses on characterization of mechanisms for classes of preferences that belong to some families of classes we define below. \begin{definition} Fix a set $\MM$ of goods. {We use $\FFn(\MM)$ to denote the family of all permutations-closed classes of strict preferences that contain the entirety of the lexicographic preferences $\Plex(\MM)$.
+(As items are goods, every preference in the class must be in $\Pnmon(\MM)$).
 Formally:

 } \end{definition}

 Our main characterization result gives us complete understanding of the structure of truthful, non-bossy, and neutral mechanisms, not only for the case that the class of preferences is $\Pnmon(\MM)$, but actually for any class of preferences in $\FFn(\MM)$.
 Note that $\Pnmon(\MM)$ includes more preferences than any of its sub-classes. {This means that an agent has more potential ``deviations'' when reporting her preferences,} so there are additional truthfulness constraints.
 Thus, a-priori, the characterization {of truthful mechanisms} for $\Pnmon(\MM)$, might be different than the one for its sub-classes.